Joseph Zeleznock, MSPT

 Jaci Hazard, PT Operations Coordinator, Exercise Physiologist

 Jaci graduated from Bloomsburg University in 2010 with a Bachelor's Degree in Exercise Science and a concentration in Physical Therapy.
 While attending Bloomsburg, she worked in the student recreation center and gained experience personal training.
 She completed her internship at an outpatient rehabilitation center and realized that helping people improve their physical condition was very rewarding.
 Through the years Jaci has come to believe that exercise is a key aspect to living a long, healthy life.
-Working one-on-one with patients and bulding relationships is something Jaci truly enjoys.
+Working one-on-one with patients and building relationships is something Jaci truly enjoys.
 In the future, Jaci would like to go back to school to become a licensed physical therapist.
-She played softball for 15 years and coaches a children's team.
-She has always liked sports and anatomy and physiology which makes her a perfect fit as an exercise physiologist at FitLife!
+She played softball for 15 years and coached a children's team.
+She has always liked sports, anatomy and physiology which makes her a perfect fit at FitLife!

 Caitlin Schaff, Exercise Physiologist

 Caitlin received her Bachelor's Degree from the University of Wisconsin-Madison in December of 2009.
 After graduation she moved to Oklahoma where she worked at Community Hospital in their Outpatient Therapy Department for two years.
 She and her husband moved to Minnesota where they both worked at Mayo Clinic for a year before relocating to Philadelphia.
 Caitlin enjoys working closely with patients, helping them recover from all different types of injuries, and ultimately enabling them to return to their everyday lives.
 Ultimately, Caitlin would like to attend graduate school and become a physical therapist.
 She believes that FitLife is a great, unique environment for helping patients maintain an active lifestyle after they have completed therapy.